freddiehaddad/fast-track-to-rust/src/struct.md

 }
 ```

-## Defining Methods
+## Defining Behavior

-Methods are added by defining them inside an `impl` block:
+Functions and methods are added by defining them inside an `impl` block:

 ```rust,noplayground
 impl Interval {